samuelfooks/DTO-Bioflow-M13-technical-workshop/README.md

 # Contributing to the EDITO Platform

 This repository provides resources and guidelines for contributing to the EDITO platform.
-It includes:
+It demonstrates how to:

-- **Presentations**: Markdown files that can be rendered using Marp.
-- **Demos**: Demonstrations showcasing the platform's features and usage.
-- **Basic R Scripts**: Example scripts used to create tutorials and/or services to contribute to the EDITO platform.
+- **Add a Tutorial**: Learn how to create and contribute tutorials to the EDITO platform.
+- **Explore the Data API**: Understand how to interact with and explore the EDITO Data API.
+- **Add a Service**: Learn how to add custom services to the EDITO platform.

 ## Repository Structure

-- `add-tutorial/`: Resources and guides on how to add tutorials to the EDITO platform.
+- `add_tutorial/`: Resources and guides on how to add tutorials to the EDITO platform.
-- `add-service/`: Resources and guides on how to add services to the EDITO platform.
+- `add_service/`: Resources and guides on how to add services to the EDITO platform.
+- `explore_data/`: Resources for exploring the EDITO Data API.
+- `assets/`: Shared assets used across the repository.
-- `images/`: Media assets such as images used in tutorials and presentations.
+  - `assets/images/`: Media assets such as images used in tutorials and presentations.
-- `videos/`: Video tutorials and demonstrations used in presentations.
+  - `assets/videos/`: Video tutorials and demonstrations used in presentations.
+- `docs/`: Automatically generated documentation, including HTML and PDF presentations.
+- `data/`: Example data files and scripts for tutorials and services.

 ## Getting Started